 An UE_DST_BETO error is synchronous to thread execution.
-If such an error is detected in a given thread, only that thread logs the cause of the error into ASI_AFSR and activates an ECC_error trap, unless they are in the suspended state.
-All the other threads in the other core are unaffected.
+If such an error is detected in a given thread, only that thread logs the cause of the error into ASI_AFSR and activates an ECC_error trap, unless it is in the suspended state.
+All the other threads in the other cores are unaffected.

-P.1.5 instruction access error
+P.1.5 instruction_access_error

 instruction_access_error is synchronous to thread execution.
-If such an error is detected in a given thread, only that thread logs the cause of the error into ASI_ISFSR/TPC/ASI_ISFPAR, and activates an instruction_access_error trap.
+If such an error is detected in a given thread, only that thread logs the cause of the error into ASI_ISFSR, TPC, and ASI_ISFPAR, and activates an instruction_access_error trap.
 All the other threads are unaffected.

-P.1.6 data access error
+P.1.6 data_access_error

 data_access_error is synchronous to thread execution.
-If such an error is detected in a given thread, only that thread logs the cause of the error into ASI_DSFSR/ASI_DSFAR/ASI_DSFAR, and activates an data_access_error trap.
+If such an error is detected in a given thread, only that thread logs the cause of the error into ASI_DSFSR, ASI_DSFAR, and ASI_DSFPAR, and activates an data_access_error trap.
 All the other threads are unaffected.